+CONTENTS 1

-Handbook for Doctoral Supervisors 2024-25 2
+Handbook for Doctoral Supervisors 2025-26 2

 The Role of the Director of Studies 4

 Doctoral Researcher Development Programme (DRDP) 6

 Training and Development Opportunities for Supervisors 7

 Where to go for support 8

 Support for Supervisors 11

 The Graduate School 11

 Opportunities for Doctoral Researchers 12

 Useful Information 13

 Key Staff 15

-APPENDIX 17
+APPENDIX 16

 The Westminster Doctoral Supervisor: Role Descriptors 17

-Handbook for Doctoral Supervisors 2024-25
+Handbook for Doctoral Supervisors 2025-26

-The Graduate School has been in existence for 13 years, and over this time all those involved have been successful in establishing consistency and high expectations across the university.
-During this time, the percentage of theses submitted within registration periods has risen from below 50% to over 75%.
-One of the benefits is that the university is now eligible to take part in UKRI funded schemes for doctoral funding, and we have so far welcomed six cohorts of doctoral researchers as part of the technē AHRC Doctoral Training Partnership.
+The Graduate School has been in existence for 14 years, and over this time all those involved have been successful in establishing consistency and high expectations across the university.
+During this time, the percentage of these submitted within registration periods has risen from below 50% to over 75%.
+One of the benefits is that the university is now eligible to take part in UKRI funded schemes for doctoral funding, and we have welcomed seven cohorts of doctoral researchers as part of the technē AHRC Doctoral Training Partnership.
+This autumn we will be launching our New Landscape AHRC Doctoral Training Partnership ready for 2026.

-The Graduate School has had great successes over the last few years in providing infrastructure to support students and give them the best possible experience.
+The Graduate School has had great success over the last few years in providing infrastructure to support doctoral researchers and give them the best possible experience.
 In 2020 we successfully applied for QHT funding to support 10 studentships per year for three years, and we welcomed our first cohort funded through this in September 2020.
 The final cohort who are part of this funding started in September 2022.
-The Graduate School has secured a continuation of this funding from QHT, and the next cohort of QHT funded students will begin their degrees in the autumn of 2024.
-Via the Globally Engaged Research scheme, we have been able to give financial support which enables students to present at national and international conferences and to attend training workshops.
-Research students can also apply for up to £1,500 to put on conferences, seminars and other research events.
-In the autumn of 2020, we were very proud to begin hosting the Professor Geoffrey Petts Memorial Fund in the Graduate School.
-The fund supports research students through covering costs incurred by fieldwork and research equipment.
+The Graduate School has secured a continuation of this funding from QHT, and the next cohort of QHT funded students will begin their degrees in the autumn of 2025.
+Via the Globally Engaged Research Doctoral Scholarship Scheme, we have been able to give financial support which enables doctoral researchers to present at national and international conferences and to attend training workshops.
+Doctoral researchers can also apply for up to £1,500 to host conferences, seminars and other research events.
+Since 2020, we have been hosting the Professor Geoffrey Petts Memorial Fund in the Graduate School.
+The fund supports doctoral researchers through covering costs incurred by fieldwork and research equipment.
+This year we are launching the Doctoral Researcher Hardship Fund, which is a source of funding specifically for those experiencing financial hardship.